Sigma Phi Epsilon: Local chapter and member misconduct

 In April 2014, the University of Mississippi chapter was closed after three of its members were found guilty of draping a noose around the statue of James Meredith, the first black student to attend the university.
 A thorough investigation of the chapter also uncovered the fraternity was guilty of brutally hazing pledges and providing alcohol to underage students.

 In September 2014, pledge Tucker Hipps, of Clemson University was found dead in Lake Hartwell after his pledge brothers reported him missing.
 Hipps' death was not proven to be a result of hazing.
 However, in February 2015, the university suspended the chapter for five years for alleged violations of the student organization conduct.

 In September 2015, a Sigma Phi Epsilon member at the West Virginia University (WVU) was arrested for allegedly raping a WVU female student at the fraternity's chapterhouse.

 In October 2015, Sigma Phi Epsilon revoked the charter of the Jacksonville State University chapter due to hazing and other alleged actions including racism and sexual misconduct.
 The university had ordered the chapter to cease operations for three years and remove itself off-campus if the chapter was to be re-activated.

 In August 2016, member Daniel Drill-Mellum was sentenced to 74 months in prison after pleading guilty to two counts of rape.

 In October 2022, the chapter at the University of Miami in Coral Gables, Florida was shut down after a video surfaced of chapter members chanting about having sex with a dead woman.

 In February 2024, the chapter at Davidson College was suspended for five years after they admitted to Davidson officials of hazing pledges in spring 2023.
 The fraternity attempted to appeal the suspension for a lesser consequence but Davidson ultimately decided to uphold the suspension.

+In April 2024, the chapter at University of North Carolina at Greensboro was suspended for 10 years after an investigation found recruiting and hazing violations.
+There were no publicly shared details of the violations.